 In addition, you should avoid distractions while driving.
 Texting, talking on the phone, watching something, or eating while driving can all increase your risk of tailgating.
 Instead, focus on the road and maintain a safe following distance.

 Tailgating is a dangerous driving behavior that should be avoided at all costs.
 Maintaining a safe following distance, staying calm and patient while driving, and avoiding distractions can reduce your risk of tailgating and keep yourself and others safe on the road.
-Remember, arriving a few minutes late is always better than being involved in a serious collision.

 Call 434-817-3100 or complete a Case Evaluation form